AHFotis/PasswordGenerator/README.md

 # What's The Word: Password Generator
-An application to create new, original passwords at the click of a button.
+An application to create original, secure passwords at the click of a button.

 ## Link to Deployed Page
 You can visit the live application [here](https://ahfotis.github.io/WhatsTheWord/).